e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [Grit](https://www.grit.io/)
+> Closed source.

 <details>
 </details>

 ## [HayStack Agent](https://docs.haystack.deepset.ai/docs/agent)
+> This is not an agent but SDK for creating agents.
+Like LangChain or LlamaIndex.

 <details>
 </details>

 ## [Heymoon.ai](https://heymoon.ai/)
+> Closed source
 Personal assistant for life: to keep you on top of your calendar, tasks and information

 <details>